pr4deepr/human-eval-bia/test_cases/readme.md

 # List of use-cases
-This list of 57 use-cases is auto-generated.
+This list of 58 use-cases is auto-generated.
 Do not modify this file.

 * [apply_otsu_threshold_and_count_postiive_pixels](apply_otsu_threshold_and_count_postiive_pixels.ipynb):
     Takes an image as numpy array, applies Otsu's threshold method to it to create a binary image and counts the positive pixels and returns this number.
+Use scikit image library.

 * [binary_closing](binary_closing.ipynb):
     Applies binary closing with a square footprint with a given radius to a binary_image provided as numpy array and returns the result as numpy array.
+    Use scikit image library.

 * [binary_skeleton](binary_skeleton.ipynb):
     Applies skeletonization to a 2D binary image provided as numpy array and returns the resulting skeleton image as numpy array.
+    Use scikit image library.

 * [bland_altman](bland_altman.ipynb):